whygithub-a/cyber-essentials-tutor/README.md

 * Open-ended scenario-based formative assessment questions.
 * AI-generated assessment feedback based on rubrics and retrieved source material.
 * Question-level progress tracking.
+* A personalised weak-points summary based on missing rubric points.
+* A shortened Cyber Essentials readiness consultation workflow for small organisations.
 * Gamified progress indicators, including mastery percentage, XP and badges.
 * A privacy and usage notice shown when the user opens the application.